Adding your watch to your home insurance

 - New for old cover

-You can get extra peace of mind by naming your watch as a specific high value item as part of your home contents insurance cover and specifying the value so that you're adequately covered.
+You can get extra peace of mind by naming your watch as a specified item as part of your home contents insurance cover.
+If you specify the exact value and have a valuation certificate or receipt, you'll know that you're adequately covered.

-Make sure you are aware of how claiming for loss or damage to your watch might affect future claims discount on your home contents insurance premium when you come to renew.
+Make sure you know how claims might affect any future claims discount on your home contents insurance.